-Formation of a glass during vitrification inside the polarizer is important to obtain repeatable polarization.
-Care should be taken while inserting the sample to maintain a similar rate of vitrification in the cryostat.
-It is important to note that

-- 215 in some cases we experienced a sudden drop of 1H polarization build-up time in spite of an identical sample composition, which resulted in a reduction of 1H and 13C DNP signal integrals.
+- Formation of a glass during vitrification inside the polarizer is important to obtain repeatable polarization.
+Care should 215 be taken while inserting the sample to maintain a similar rate of vitrification in the cryostat.
+It is important to note that in some cases we experienced a sudden drop of 1H polarization build-up time in spite of an identical sample composition, which resulted in a reduction of 1H and 13C DNP signal integrals.
 This could be due to the impact of the sample insertion rate on the formation of glassy matrix at cryo-temperature inside the cryostat.
-However, such reduction did not impact the liquid-state signal integral.
-Still, to limit such effect, we took care of keeping the same sample insertion time (40 s) inside the cryostat for all experiments.
-Also, dissolving the metabolites and PA in H2O - 220 and D2O followed by dissolving the resulting solution in glycerol helped to improve the solid-state signal repeatability compared to the reverse sequence of dissolving the metabolites and PA in DNP juice (first in glycerol then in H2O and D2O).
+However, such reduction did not impact the liquid-state signal integral, and we concluded that the vitrification rate did not impact our - 220 results.
+Still, to limit potential associated effects, we took care of keeping the same sample insertion time (40 s) inside the cryostat for all experiments.
+Also, dissolving the metabolites and PA in H2O and D2O followed by dissolving the resulting solution in glycerol helped to improve the solid-state signal repeatability compared to the reverse sequence of dissolving the metabolites and PA in DNP juice (first in glycerol then in H2O and D2O).